Abdelraman24/Fan-Speed-Controller-with-Temperature-Sensor/README.md

 # Fan-Speed-Controller-with-Temperature-Sensor
-Developing a system that controls the speed of a fan depending on the temperature.
+Developing a system that controls the speed of a fan depending on the temperature based on layred architecture model.
 Drivers: GPIO, ADC, PWM, LM35 Sensor, LCD and DC-Motor
 Microcontroller: ATmega16.